mwbrulhardt/yelp-absa/README.md

 ### Train and Evaluate
 For the `model_id` parameter, you can select any model from the `transformers` library that supports sentence-pair classification.

-Then train the model by running the following command:
+Train the model by running the following command:
 ```sh
 $ python train.py --model-id=distilbert-base-uncased --epochs=4 --batch-size=24 --lr=5e-2
 ```